Both Windows 8.1 and Windows 10 have the default option to Mount ISO files. This means that you can just right-click any ISO file and select

 How to fix the missing Mount option in Windows 8.1 using Windows Explorer?

 Step 2.
-From the ISO Properties window, click the
+From the ISO Properties window, click the Change button under the General tab in front of “Opens with.”

 Step 4.
-Click on the
+Click on Apply and then the OK button.

-Once the above-mentioned steps are completed successfully, you can mount an ISO or IMG file easily and take advantage of this amazing feature of windows 8.1 because you don’t have to install any third-party software to use this feature.
+Once the above-mentioned steps are completed successfully, you can mount an ISO or IMG file easily and take advantage of this amazing feature of Windows 8.1 because you don’t have to install any third-party software to use this feature.